kfigon/RandomGoCode/concurrency/readme.md

 ### blocking on channels
-**by default** - channel is unbuffered - it can't hold data in transit
 * sending blocks data intil it's received by consumer thread
 * receiving thread will block until the data is available
 * channel communication is synchronous it's like a wg.Wait()